mining-containers/xmrig/README.md

 This image will CPU mine very well on any Docker host including Azure and AWS.

-If you are new to Monero mining and need a wallet/address check out https://www.getmonero.org/downloads/
+If you are new to Monero mining and need a wallet/address see the [official wallet client](https://www.getmonero.org/downloads/).

 ## Getting Started